seed-labs/seed-emulator/examples/07-seedsim-misc/README.md

 ## Registry

-There is a global class, Registry, which keep tracks of every important objects created in the simulation (nodes, layers, networks, files, etc.).
+There is a global class, Registry, which keep tracks of every important objects created in the emulation (nodes, layers, networks, files, etc.).
 In fact, what compiles do is just takes the node and network objects out from the Registry and convert them to dockerfiles.

 ### Inspecting objects

-Most of the objects created in the simulator are derived from the `Printable` class.
+Most of the objects created in the emulator are derived from the `Printable` class.
 As the name suggested, they can be printed.
-To see what classes are printable, check the API documentation. `Registry` is also a printable object, we can print it to check almost all objects created in the simulation:
+To see what classes are printable, check the API documentation. `Registry` is also a printable object, we can print it to check almost all objects created in the emulation:

 ```python
 print(Registry())